 Just a stone’s throw from the Musée d’Arts, here’s a delicious address that’s here to stay.
 The brainchild of a trio of partners (Océane Godfroid, Kevin Ternus and Arthur Deflandre), L’Éphémère produces bistronomic cuisine with a committed and inventive approach.
 The style is resolutely creative, using flowers and wild plants to tickle your curiosity and your taste buds.
 Plant-inspired décor, friendly feel and bold flavours.
 Good value for money in the evening.

 Wine and great grub is what this lively restaurant is all about.
-The place is run by Pierre Brunelli (former head sommelier at Heston Blumenthal and Mauro Colagreco).
+The place is run by Pierre Brunelli (former head sommelier at Heston Blumenthal).
 Here, the team behind the stoves prepares ultra-fresh, seasonal and creative bistro-style cuisine, but resolutely local in approach.
 To wash everything down, there’s a fine selection of organic small-production wines and unique drinks.

 Claire Habchi makes no secret of her excitement about opening her first restaurant in her home town of Saint-Sébastien-sur-Loire (its name comes from the Latin fervor meaning “to cook or to boil”).
 In an olive-green setting, this richly experienced chef with a Michelin-star past offers a highly esteemed gourmet cuisine, where lacto-fermentation is king.
 3-course or 4-course menu at lunchtime and “trust the chef” menu (4 or 5 courses) in the evening.
 Ultra-local sourcing.